KhronosGroup/glTF/extensions/Khronos/KHR_draco_mesh_compression/README.md

 mesh.

 #### version
 The version of Draco encoder used to compress the mesh.
 This is used for verifying compatibility of Draco encoder and decoder.
 With this property, the loader could easily determine if the current decoder supports decoding the data.
+Currently, Draco supports backward compatibility.
+So decoding is supported if the version of asset is <= Draco decoder version.
+For more detail, please check version support status on [Draco project](https://github.com/google/draco).

 ### attributesOrder
 `attributesOrder` defines the order of attributes stored in the decompressed geometry.
 E.g, in the example above, `POSITION` will have attribute id 0 in the decoded mesh, and `NORMAL` as 1, `TEXCOORD_0` as 2.
 The id should be used along with `accessors` to correctly load all attributes from extension.